SUB Drinking Water Protection Project

-In fall 2017 we began working with SUB to restore riparian habitat along Gorrie Creek in Springfield.
+In fall 2017 we began working with the Springfield Utility Board (SUB) to restore riparian habitat along Gorrie Creek in Springfield.
 Gorrie Creek is important to our community because it recharges SUB’s wellfield, which provides drinking water to the residents of Springfield.